๐ŸŒGeophysics

 • Isolates subsurface density variations by eliminating the obvious signal from mountains and valleys themselves

-• Strongly negative over mountain ranges because removing topographic mass reveals the low-density crustal roots beneath—a direct test of isostatic compensation
+• Strongly negative over mountain ranges because once you remove the topographic mass, what remains is the gravitational signature of low-density crustal roots beneath.
+This is a direct indicator of isostatic compensation.

 Terrain Effect